Build a Homelab server using an old laptop

 certbot certonly --standalone -d fnos.xxxxx.com

-Note: For details on applying for SSL certificates and automatic renewal, refer to the article Deploying a self-hosted MEMOS note system#SSL Certificate.
+Note: For applying and automatically renewing SSL certificates, please refer to the article Deploying a self-hosted MEMOS note system#SSL Certificate.

-At this point, you can access the fnos.xxxxx.com domain and reach Feiniu deployed in the PVE virtual machine.
+At this point, you can access the fnos.xxxxx.com domain and then access Finiu deployed in the PVE virtual machine.

 1